armaaar/JQuery-Sticky-Table/README.md

 # Sticky Table Plugin for JQuery
-jquery.stickytable is a lightweight plugin to help developers to have fixed rows or columns in a `<table>` using CSS classes only.
+jquery.stickytable is a lightweight plugin to help developers have fixed rows or columns in a `<table>` using CSS classes only.
 It doesn't need any initialization and it's totally responsive.

 ## Requirements